MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ### Design considerations

 - **Release and update process**.
 Avoid manual processes for any change to application components or underlying infrastructure.
-These processes can lead to inconsistent results.
+Manual processes can lead to inconsistent results.

 - **Dependencies on central IT teams**.
 DevOps processes can be difficult to apply when there are hard dependencies on centralized functions because these dependencies prevent end-to-end operations.